-Transactions in foreign currencies are initially accounted for at the ruling rate of exchange on the date of thetransaction.
+Transactions in foreign currencies are initially accounted for at the ruling rate of exchange on the date of the transaction.
 Trade creditors or debtors denominated in foreign currency are reported at the statement of financial position reporting date by applying the exchange rate on that date.
-Exchange differences arising from these the exchange of creditors at rates different from those at which they were initially recorded during the period, are recognized as income or expenses in the period in which they arise.
+Exchange differences arising from the settlement of creditors, or from the reporting of creditors at rates different from those at which they were initially recorded during the period, are recognized as income or expenses in the period in which they arise.